AuroraChain/paxboards/README.md

 If you already have custom patterns, just add the url record to your existing list.

+### Updating Templates

 If you want to link the boards from anywhere on your website, simply use `{% url 'paxboards:boardlist' %}` in any template file to automatically generate the appropriate URL for your site installation.

+### Adding to Django Admin Console

-If you want to administer bboards from the Django web admin console, you'll also need to modify the Evennia package itself, editing `evennia_admin.py` in order to add the following to the list of administrative sections:
+If you want to administer bboards from the Django web admin console, you'll also need to modify the `evennia_admin.html` in order to add the following to the list of administrative sections:

 ```
     <h2><a href="{% url "admin:paxboards_boarddb_changelist" %}">Boards</a></h2>
     Boards are used for static player communications.
 ```

-When all of this is done, run `evennia migrate` and execute `@reload` on your game, and you should be good to go.
+When all of this is done, run `evennia makemigrations paxboards` and `evennia migrate`, then execute `@reload` on your game, and you should be good to go.

 ## Components